-- 2.7 To allocate and control financial and land and property resources, to determine priorities in the use of these resources, and take any other action necessary to achieve those objectives. - 2.8 To have overall responsibility for acquisitions and disposal of any interest in land, buildings or the real and leasehold property of the Council and to have responsibility for land and property used for operational purposes.
-Disposals and acquisitions of land, buildings or other property interest in excess of £1,000,000 shall be reserved to Cabinet. - 2.9 To exercise control over the Council's revenue and capital budgets (including the housing revenue account). - 2.10 To oversee and take responsibility for effective joint work with partner agencies. - 2.11 To approve funding for voluntary organisations. - 2.12 To affiliate with and appoint representatives to outside bodies, where these are not specifically identified elsewhere in this constitution. - 2.13 To consider whether the Council should give evidence before a parliamentary select committee, royal commission, Government committee or similar body.
+- (g) To allocate and control financial and land and property resources, to determine priorities in the use of these resources, and take any other action necessary to achieve those objectives. - (h) To have overall responsibility for acquisitions and disposal of any interest in land, buildings or the real and leasehold property of the Council and to have responsibility for land and property used for operational purposes, 'in principle', disposals of land in excess of £1,000,000 [with the Leader of the Council having authority to agree the 'in principle' disposal of land etc., below that sum.] - (i) To exercise control over the Council's revenue and capital budgets (including the housing revenue account). - (j) To exercise control over all human resource matters including the number and type of staff, payroll and pensions, equalities issues, occupational health and safety and organisational development (subject to the Council's policies and procedures) except for staff appointments and dismissals and other nonexecutive functions. - (k) To oversee and take responsibility for effective joint work with partner agencies. - (I) To approve funding for voluntary organisations. - (m)To affiliate with and appoint representatives to outside bodies, where these are not specifically identified elsewhere in this constitution. - (n) To consider whether the Council should give evidence before a parliamentary select committee, royal commission, Government committee or similar body. - (o) To undertake those functions assigned to the Cabinet under Part 3, section 5: local choice functions. - (p) To award all contracts above a total contract value of £10,000,000. - (q) To approve applications for the submission of bids for grants and other financial assistance which require the provision of additional finance or match funding or are likely to lead to residual costs or implications for the Council or where the amount of the grant application exceeds £500,000 and to accept such funding when granted.

-- 2.13 To undertake those functions assigned to the Cabinet under Part 3, section 5: local choice functions. - 2.14 To award all contracts above a total contract value of £2,000,000 and above. - 2.15 To be responsible for all executive matters even if not expressly set out in Part 3 of this constitution.
+(r) To be responsible for all executive matters even if not expressly set out in Part 3 of this constitution.